 Weston James Manaʻoʻiʻo "Mana" Purdy

-Mana was born and raised in Waimea on Hawai’i island and is a graduate of Hawai’i Preparatory Academy.
-He attended Boise State University and Northern Arizona University, where in 2012 he earned a B.S. in Environmental Studies with an emphasis in sustainability, community, and bio-cultural diversity, and a minor in Anthropology.
-In college, he was a member of both football teams, a three-year Golden Eagle Scholar-Athlete Award recipient, and two-year member of the Big Sky Conference All Academic Team.
+Mana was born and raised in Waimea, Hawaiʻi Island and is a graduate of Hawaiʻi Preparatory Academy.
+He attended Boise State University and Northern Arizona University, earning a B.S. in Environmental Studies with an emphasis in sustainability, community, and bio-cultural diversity, and a minor in Cultural Anthropology.
+In college, he was a member of both football teams, a three-year Golden Eagle Scholar-Athlete Award recipient, and two-year member of the Big Sky Conference All-Academic Team.

 During his free time, Mana enjoys spending time with his ‘ohana in the outdoors, whether on the ranch, in the roping pen, fishing, surfing, camping, or bbq’ing on Sundays cheering on the Miami Dolphins!

 Mana is forever grateful and humbled for the opportunity to learn from and serve Hawaiʻi's people and places.